pagekit/docs/links.md

 Pagekit's concept of links allows for a reusable link picker (for example when linking from a menu item or when linking from the markdown editor).
 The user can choose a type of link and get further options depending on that choice.
-Linking to a *page* for example will present the user with a *list of pages* to choose from.
+Linking to a page for example will present the user with a list of pages to choose from.

 In this section we will explain how custom link types can be registered and how to ask for advanced options from the user.

 ## Basic structure

 Extend `Pagekit\System\Link\Link` and implement the three methods `getRoute`, `getLabel` and `renderForm`.

-Note: `$this(‘view')` is a shortcut to access the `view` service.
-A detailed explanation will follow in the
-[Application](application.md) chapter.
+**Note** `$this(‘view')` is a shortcut to access the `view` service.
+A detailed explanation will follow in the [Application](application.md) chapter.

-In your extension, create the file `hello/src/HelloLink.php`:
+In your extension, create the file `/hello/src/HelloLink.php`:

 ```php
 <?php